browserengineering/book/book/scripts.md

 So far, we've only implemented read-only DOM methods; now we need to write to the DOM.
-The full DOM API provides a lot of such methods, but for simplicity I'm going implementing only `innerHTML`, which is used like this:
+The full DOM API provides a lot of such methods, but for simplicity I'm going to implement only `innerHTML`, which is used like this:

 ``` {.javascript}